New York, NY, October 18 to 21, 2018.

 At the initiative of GDL Member Ciara Davies, the Bosch Alumni Network (BAN) teamed up with the GDL to co-organize an event on Design Thinking for Public Policy.
 Silvia Danielak, also a GDL member, came up with a red-hot real-world case on which to apply Design Thinking methodology: How should the public sector moderate the disruption that ride-sharing apps are causing in the taxi cab sector?

-Twenty clever minds from the GDL and BAN, including GDL members Edna Martinez, Rong Yang and Eirliani Abdul Rahman, have been selected to gather with their fellow alumni in an inspiring space in Brooklyn to cross-pollinate their ideas and tackle this specific issue.
-They will have the opportunity to examine the human needs involved, re-frame the problem, brainstorm on crazy and novel ideas, examine prototypes, and test-drive different approaches in order to transfer them to other sectors of the rapidly growing online sharing economy, as well as apply those techniques to their own respective fields.
+Twenty clever minds from the GDL and BAN, including GDL members Edna Martinez, Rong Yang and Eirliani Abdul Rahman,were selected to gather with their fellow alumni in an inspiring space in Brooklyn to cross-pollinate their ideas and tackle this specific issue.
+They had the opportunity to examine the human needs involved, re-frame the problem, brainstorm on crazy and novel ideas, examine prototypes, and test-drive different approaches in order to transfer them to other sectors of the rapidly growing online sharing economy, as well as apply those techniques to their own respective fields.

 Why is this important?
 The rise of ride-hailing apps (such as Uber and Lyft) has brought huge disruption to the urban transport market in cities ranging from New York to Johannesburg.
 While this form of collaborative consumption has benefited consumers thanks to the sharing of under-utilized resources – as well as those earning or supplementing their income as drivers via these apps – it has also brought increased competition to established taxi services.
 Attempts to locally regulate the market have been made, but suppliers are still not subject to the same restrictions, and a growing conflict of interests has emerged between the different stakeholders.
 Worse still, safety concerns have arisen regarding passenger security and the sparking of political or even violent clashes between private operators who offer their services on the new platforms and traditional taxi drivers.